For any questions related to CS PhD milestone requirements, please email firstname.lastname@example.org

 - The student has taught at least one course as a Teaching Fellow with primary responsibility for organizing and teaching a course (tutored video does not qualify.)

 The department will check with the advisor annually to ensure that the student is making satisfactory progress towards the completion of their degree.
 The Computer Science PhD student services sends each Ph.D. student an e-mail with updates on the student's milestone and research progress.
 Individualized evaluations are sent to each student via e-mail throughout the summer.
 This evaluation is based on information available to the Ph.D.
 Program Officer at the time of the evaluation meeting.
-Please be sure to e-mail email@example.com, whenever you complete a breadth requirement or milestone throught the year in order to keep you records current.
+Please be sure to e-mail firstname.lastname@example.org, whenever you complete a breadth requirement or milestone throughout the year in order to keep you records current.
 As per the Honor Code, it is the student's responsibility to contact the Program Officer with regard to any error or correction to their records.

 If a student is not making reasonable progress and further action needs to be taken: